Recently Visited Pages

 The Assessment Center is CLOSED on weekends and when the college is closed.

 The Assessment Center closes at 4 p.m. each day classes are not in session due to fall break and spring break.

 Contact Disability Support Services, in advance, at 636-922-8581 if you need special accommodations for the Academic Skills Assessment.

 What do I need to bring with me to take the Assessment?

-You'll need your high school transcripts and a photo ID are all that's required for testing.
+You'll need your high school transcripts and ACT scores (if you graduated high school in the last 3 years) and a photo ID are all that's required for testing.